Abdul-Andha/introduction-app/README.md

 ### App Description

-The introduction app takes user input such as first and last name, school, year, and pet information and displays an introduction message for them.
+The introduction app takes user input such as first and last name, school, year, and pet information and generates an introduction message based on their input.
 It also features a dark mode switch which allows users to switch between light and dark mode when they choose.

 ### App Walk-though